-Although Portugal’s most famous contribution to food and drink is undoubtedly Port wine, its superb range of artisan cheeses, with their lengthy pedigree and traditions are equally a worthy addition to any gourmet’s household.
+Although Portugal’s most famous contribution to food and drink is undoubtedly Port wine, its superb range of artisan cheeses, with its lengthy pedigree and traditions are equally a worthy addition to any gourmet’s household.
 And while most visitors to this beautiful and historic country may well only bring home a bottle or two of Port, or possibly a table wine from the famed Alentejo region, they would do well to perhaps remember the delicious cheeses from the Serra de Estrela Mountains or the pungent Serpa cheese from southern Portugal.
 Indeed, although countries like France and Italy have a stronger association with high-quality cheese production, you would do well to explore what Portugal can offer you.
 It may have some nice surprises in store.

 Portugal, like most Western European countries, has a long and (very!) proud tradition of cheese making that has not evolved significantly over the centuries.
 The equipment and technology may have been modernized in some parts of the country, but the care and craftsmanship have remained the same.
 Today, there are broadly 15 distinct styles of Portuguese cheese, with the vast majority protected under appellation law.
 The appellation designation (Denominação de Origem Protegida) strictly regulates the production methods, the length of aging, the origin of production and labeling.
 That said it would be a mistake to discard other regional cheeses that may not have an appellation certification but can be just as delicious and often offer better value!
 However, the cheese that visitors are initially most likely to encounter is the Queijo Flamengo, a direct copy of the famous Dutch Edam and ubiquitous in supermarkets and cafes across Portugal.
 It’s filling and cheap but has little to recommend in high-end culinary terms.